manishluhaniwal98/master_music_bot/README.md

 ### master_music_bot
-The Msuci Bot for streaming Music in Telegram Groups.
+The Music Bot for streaming Music in Telegram Groups.
 Developed by Shubham and Manish.
 <p align="center">A Best Music Telegram Bot By Shubham and manish</p>